Rules governing application

 The following is mandatory:

-• Identify the limits of the areas to be treated with markers or a flight line guidance system prior to commencing pesticide application;
+• Identify the limits of the areas to be treated with markers or a flight line guidance system prior to applying any pesticides.

-• Comply with the conditions set out in the agronomic justification obtained prior to applying pesticides containing atrazine, chlorpyrifos or one of the three targeted neonicotinoids (clothianidin, imidacloprid or thiamethoxam).
+• Comply with the conditions set out in the agronomic justification obtained prior to applying pesticides containing atrazine or one of the three targeted neonicotinoids (clothianidin, imidacloprid or thiamethoxam).

 The pilot or person supervising spraying must have a map or aerial photograph at hand that clearly identifies permitted and prohibited application areas and covers 300 metres around the application zone.

 As a permit holder, be sure to maintain and keep a current register of your pesticide purchases and use.
-Depending on your permit, you can use this template (DOC 0.90 Mb) (in French only) (Class C permit) or this one (DOC 555 Kb) (in French only) (Class D permit).
+Depending on your permit, you can use this template (XLSX 80 Kb) (French) (Class C permit) or this one (XLSX 51 Kb) (French) (Class D permit).

 Greenhouse application

-If you are a farmer or farm employee and apply pesticides to protect your greenhouse crops, you must hold a Farmer’s Certificate for Application in Buildings for Horticultural Purposes (Subclass E3) or work under the supervision of a certificate holder.
+If you are a farmer or farm employee and are applying pesticides to protect your greenhouse crops, you must hold a Farmer’s Certificate for Application in Buildings for Horticultural Purposes (Subclass E3) or work under the supervision of a certificate holder.

 If you are applying pesticides in buildings for horticultural purposes as an employee of this type of company, make sure you hold a CD10 Subclass certificate or work under the supervision of a certificate holder.

 As a permit holder, be sure to maintain and keep a current register of your pesticide purchases and uses.
-Depending on your permit, you can use this template (DOC 0.90 Mb) (in French only) (Class C permit) or this one (DOC 555 Kb) (in French only) (Class D permit).
+Depending on your permit, you can use this template (XLSX 80 Kb) (French) (Class C permit) or this one (XLSX 51 Kb) (French) (Class D permit).

 Application of a pesticide by fumigation